Trans-Code/organizer-manual/README.md

 ## What is Trans*Code?

-Trans*Code is a hackday series aimed at bringing trans folk and allies together to build community and explore technological solutions to trans related issues.
+Trans*Code is a hackday series that brings trans folk and allies together to build community and explore technological solutions to trans related issues.

 The goals of Trans*Code are: